Mavrikant/Chrome-Extension-for-Doors-Exports/README.md

-# Chrome-Extension-for-Doors-Exports
+# Chrome Extension for Doors Exports
-Chrome Extension for Doors Exports.
-It creates links to Doors Exports website
+This Chrome Extension creates links to Doors Exports website for easy access.